Karl Germer: Move to Southern California

 In 1954, Germer retired from his job in New Jersey and moved to California on the advice of Jane Wolfe and her student Phyllis Seckler who were his confidants.
-After about 2 years he found a house in West Point, California where he set up a Head Office of the O.T.O and put together the Order's library containing Crowley works and O.T.O. files which later became a subject of a dispute due to Germer's will being lost or stolen after his death.
+After about 2 years he found a house in West Point, California where he set up a Head Office of O.T.O and put together the Order's library containing Crowley works and O.T.O. files which later became a subject of a dispute due to Germer's will being lost or stolen after his death.

 In January 1957, Marcelo Motta visited Germer at his new headquarters in West Point and in early January 1957 Germer, Jane Wolfe and Motta visited Phyllis Seckler at Livermore, California.
 It was their last meeting before Germer died.

 Final years

 In his letters Germer often mentioned his task in life was to support Crowley, and to do his best to publish Crowley's writings.
 He did not expect to die before accomplishing this task the way he envisaged it, and therefore did not name a successor in his will.